Cerebral Palsy (CP)

 Cerebral palsy (CP) is a group of non-progressive motor conditions that cause physical disability.
-It is caused by damage to the motor control centers of the developing brain and can occur during pregnancy, during childbirth or after birth up to about age three.
+It is caused by damage to the motor control centers of the developing brain, which can occur during pregnancy, childbirth, or after birth up to about age three.
 ‘Cerebral’ refers to the cerebrum, which is the affected area of the brain (although the disorder may involve other parts of the brain, such as the cerebellum), and ‘palsy’ refers to a disorder of movement.

-Limitations in movement and posture and disturbances of sensation and depth perception are common in children who have CP.
-Cognitive impairments and epilepsy occur in about one-third of children who have cerebral palsy.
+Limitations in movement and posture and disturbances of sensation and depth perception are common in children who have cerebral palsy.
+Cognitive impairments and epilepsy occur in about one-third of children with CP.
 In addition, cerebral palsy is often accompanied by secondary musculoskeletal problems that arise as a result of the underlying disorder.

 Currently, cerebral palsy has no cure.
 Usually, medical intervention is limited to the treatment and prevention of complications arising from cerebral palsy’s effects.

 - Abnormal muscle tone (e.g. slouching over while sitting), reflexes, motor development and coordination;